SFDO-Tooling/CumulusCI/docs/scratch_orgs.md

 how many orgs can exist at the same time, and a _daily_ scratch org limit, which controls how many total orgs can be created per day.

-Scratch org limits are based on your Dev Hub\'s edition and your Salesforce contract.
+Scratch org limits are based on your Dev Hub's edition and your Salesforce contract.
 To review limits and consumption, run the command:

 ```console